When to plant Ageratum in Walton County, FL

 Walton County, Florida is in USDA Hardiness Zone 9a.
 The average last spring frost is March 14 and first fall frost is November 15.

-Walton County County sits in USDA Zone 9a.
+Walton County sits in USDA Zone 9a.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Walton County County's climate?
+Can Ageratum grow in Walton County's climate?

 Your Walton County Garden Planner — Free